You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 How does Bitcoin divisibility compare to gold?

-Bitcoin’s divisibility is built into the protocol at eight decimal places (100 million units per coin) with no physical constraint.
-Gold’s divisibility is bounded by metallurgy: the smallest practical gold coin weighs about one gram and costs roughly $60 or more.
+Bitcoin’s divisibility is built into the protocol at eight decimal places (100 million units per bitcoin) with no physical constraint.
+Gold’s divisibility is bounded by metallurgy.
+The smallest practical gold coin weighs about one gram and costs roughly $60 or more.
 You cannot practically divide a gold coin into a hundred million equal pieces.
-You can send a single satoshi across the Bitcoin network right now, for a fraction of a cent in fees.
+You can send a single satoshi across the Bitcoin network today, for a fraction of a cent in fees.

 Go Deeper